Skip to main content

 Installation:

-npm install @datalyr/react-native-sdk
+npm install @datalyr/react-native

 Example:

-import { Datalyr } from '@datalyr/react-native-sdk';
+import { Datalyr } from '@datalyr/react-native';

 await Datalyr.initialize({